rubyonjets/jets/README.md

 ### Rails Support

 Jets [Mega Mode](http://rubyonjets.com/docs/megamode/) provides Rails support with little effort.
 This allows you to run a Rails application on AWS Lambda.
 Refer to the [Rails Support](http://rubyonjets.com/docs/rails-support/) docs for more info.
+Also here's a Tutorial Blog Post on Mega Mode: [Run Rails on AWS Lambda](https://blog.boltops.com/2018/11/03/jets-mega-mode-run-rails-on-aws-lambda).

 ### More Info